Qualitative Analysis of the Teacher and Student Roles in Pair Programming: Results

-Here, the Teacher fails at \emph{Eliciting the Standard of Knowledge} of their partner, either by not paying attention during the session or by not asking directly.
+Not knowing what not to teach.
+Here, the Teacher fails at \emph{Understanding the Knowledge Need}.
 This can lead to \emph{Pushing Redundant Knowledge}, where knowledge is provided that the partner already possesses.
-Example~\ref{PA3_MagicNumber} illustrates the consequences of this quite well and is the most severe case we witnessed.
+The following example illustrates the consequences; it is the most severe case we witnessed.
+Look for cases of \emph{push\_redundant}:

-\begin{example}[PA3 - Pushing Redundant Knowledge] Previous to this exchange P1 spotted a \say{magic number} ($0.01$) in the source code, i.e. a constant value that is reused at different places.
-They decided to create the variable \lstinline[language=Java]|OFFSET_PERCENTAGE| that contains this value.
-After doing so P3 runs the corresponding test.\footnote{Zieris discusses this episode in his own work\cite{Zie20}.
-We reuse his transcript here.}
+\begin{exmpl}[PA3 - Pushing Redundant Knowledge] Previous to this exchange, \emph{CTeach} P1 spotted a \say{magic number} ($0.01$) in the source code, i.e., a constant value that is used in several places.
+The pair decided to create the constant OFFSET\_PER\-CENTAGE for this value.
+After doing so, P3 runs the corresponding test.\footnote{Transcript by Zieris \cite[Section 9.6.3]{Zie20}.}

 \DpartnerBC{P1}{It’s important to make clear that the last two $0.01$ have no relationship.
 Because they might have no relationship and someone comes along and says \say{Oh, look, it says $00.1$ (!!...!!)}}